aleshaleksey/fansys23/06-abilities.md

 **Special**:

+- Precision attack can only be made with a DEX based weapon on a DEX based attack roll.
-- You can only make one attack as your main action when using "assassinate".
+- You can only make one attack as your main action when using "assassinate" (since "assassinate" is the main action).
 - The target must be affected by at least one of the conditions that your assassinate level qualifies you for.
 For example at "Assassinate I", it must be "immobilised", at "Assassinate 3" it must be "immobilised", or "surprised" or "stunned".
 - Assassinate automatically fails if the target has heavy, or total, concealment, or if it is "invisible" to you.
 This means that, for example, entities without low light vision, or other special sight, cannot use "assassinate" with ranged attacks in low light conditions or darkness.
 - If "assassinate" is used with a ranged attack, it must be within the first range increment of the weapon.
 - Since it uses a "main action" it cannot be used as a "reaction".
-- You cannot use "assassinate" when in conjunction with "Berserk" and similar abilities.
+- Assassinate cannot be used together with "Great Strike".

 |Assassinate level|Exploited Condition|Minimum Level|
 |-|-|-|